sata-deep/d-band-center/README.md

 The file required is VASP-DOSCAR file.
+The code automatically ready